10 Best Things to Do in Tarragona, Spain

-I can highly recommend Tarragona as a destination in Catalonia: The city is really nice to explore and is bursting with great sights!
-In this article, I’ll show you my tips for Tarragona and why you should definitely make a stop trip here when travelling to Barcelona or along the Costa Daurada!
+I can highly recommend Tarragona as a travel destination in Catalonia: The city is really nice to explore and is bursting with great sights.
+I’ll show you my tips for Tarragona here and explain why you should definitely make a detour here!

 Tarragona Roman Excavations